isomerpages/moe-rivervalleyhigh/_about-rv/School Overview/A School of Opportunities.md

 understanding of the connections and relationships between various disciplines.
 They must also show an ability to apply their learning to address problems that they are likely to encounter in life beyond the classroom.</p>
 <p>RVHS adopts the Teaching for Understanding (TfU) curriculum framework
 from the Harvard Graduate School of Education to implement the CIDC.</p>
+<p>RVHS adopts the Teaching for Understanding (TfU) curriculum framework
+from the Harvard Graduate School of Education to implement the CIDC.</p>
 </li>